MatAtBread/nodent/README.md

 ------------------------------
 Nodent versions 1.0.11 and earlier required some thought when using conditionals such as switch and if - specifically the "early return" on an awaited expression meant conditional blocks did not "fall-through" into the surroudning block.
 This has been fixed in 1.0.12 and later.

-For loops, the semantics of nodent do NOT meet the ES7 standard.
-Using await in a loop makes the loop block work as expected, but each iteration of the loop is started immediately, whether or not the contents of the block have returned to the await.
+Nodent versions prior to 1.0.14 did not meet the ES7 standard for loops: using await in a loop made the loop block work as expected, but each iteration of the loop was started immediately.
+As of Nodent v1.0.14 `while(){} do{}while for(;;){}` loops behave as per the ES7 standard (i.e. as if they were synchronous).

-	async function x(y) { await setImmediate ; return y+1 } ;

-	for (var i=0; i<3; i++) {
-		console.log("start "+i) ;
-		console.log(await x(i)) ;
-		console.log("end "+i) ;
-	}
-	console.log("done") ;

-Output:

-	start 0
-	start 1
-	start 2
-	done
-	1
-	end 3
-	2
-	end 3
-	3
-	end 3

-Note that although each iteration works in sequence (start,n,end), all the iterations start synchronously and the responses can finish in any order.
-The statement after the loop ("done") is executed as soon as all the iterations are started.
-Nodent prints a warning when you use await inside a loop liek this as the behaviour is non-standard.
+The `for (..in..)` construct DOES NOT meet the ES7 standard - each iteration of the loop body is synchronized as expected, but individual iterations may be interleaved and the loop may complete before some or all of the individual keys are enumerated.
+This behaviour can be ameliorated using the "map" cover (see later).

 Missing await, async function references & Promises
 ---------------------------------------------------
 Forgetting to put `await` in front of an async call is easy.
-And usually not what you want - you'll get a reference to the inner 'function($return,$error)'.
-However, this can be useful to help out with the above conditional/return problem, or anywhere else you need a reference to an async function.
+And usually not what you want - you'll get a reference to the inner 'function($return,$error)' (or a Promise).
+This can be useful to where else you need a reference to an async function:

 	var fn ;
 	if (x)